-Research impact
+Research Impact

-When the definition of research impact is sought for in the literature, a clear distinction can be found between 'academic impact' defined as the intellectual contribution to a field of study within academia and 'societal impact' going beyond academia.
-This separation can be justified by the fact that academic assessment was often separated from the research impact outside academia.
-Nevertheless, nowadays the research impact is understood as all-encompassing all the changes created through research.
+When the definition of research impact is sought in the literature, a clear distinction can be found between academic impact, defined as the intellectual contribution to a field of study within academia and societal impact, looking at effects going beyond academia.

+This separation can be justified by the fact that academic assessment was often split from the research impact reaching outside academia.
+Nowadays, research impact is acknowledged as all-encompassing and tends to include all the changes brought about through research.

-Depending on the goals and objectives, different organizations and stakeholders had provided focused definitions of research impact, such as:
+Depending on the goals and objectives at stake, different organizations and stakeholders have provided focused definitions of research impact, such as:

-- The European Commission's Better Regulation Guidelines and related toolbox describes research impact as "all the changes which are expected to happen due to the implementation and application of a given policy option/intervention.
+the European Commission's Better Regulation Guidelines and related toolbox describes research impact as all the changes which are expected to happen due to the implementation and application of a given policy option/intervention.
 Such impacts may occur over different timescales, affect different actors and be relevant at different scales (local, regional, national and EU).
-In an evaluation context, impact refers to the changes associated with a particular intervention which occur over the longer term". - The Research Excellence Framework REF UK defines it as "an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life, beyond academia". - According to the Australian Research Council's definition, "Research impact is the contribution that research makes to the economy, society, environment or culture, beyond the contribution to academic research". - The US National Science Foundation defines it as "the potential [of the research] to benefit society and contribute to the achievement of desired society outcomes".
+In an evaluation context, impact refers to the changes associated with a particular intervention which occurs over the longer term.

+- the Research Excellence Framework REF UK defines it as an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life, beyond academia. - according to the Australian Research Council's definition, research impact is the contribution that research makes to the economy, society, environment or culture, beyond the contribution to academic research. - the US National Science Foundation defines it as the potential [of the research] to benefit society and contribute to the achievement of desired society outcomes.

-Although most of the research impact definitions stress the positive effects of the research, it has been argued that, not only the positive and negative determination is subjective (what benefits one does not always benefit another) but also that some positive effects may turn out negative with time (as for example, the development of a medicine that after time is assessed has having negative effects in one's health).
+Although most research impact definitions stress the positive effects of research, it has been argued that both positive and negative determination is subjective (what benefits one does not always benefit another).
+Albeit some positive effects may turn out to have negative repercussions over time (e.g.: long-term assessment of drugs may identify potentially negative effects for one's health).

-Different levels and scales of research impact
+Levels and scales of research impact

-Research can have an impact at different scales (from individual research activities to institutional performance) and at different areas, such as:
+Research can have an impact at different scales (from individual research activities to institutional performance) and in different areas, such as:

 - Academic impact

 - Cultural impact

-- Economic impact contributed to cost savings, or costs avoided; or increases in revenue, profits or funding
+- Economic impact (contributing to cost savings, costs avoidance or increases in revenue, profits or funding)

 - Environmental impact

 - Social impact

 - Impact on health and wellbeing

 - Policy influence and change

 - Legal impact

 - Technological developments

-The Academic impact refers to the contribution that research makes in shifting the understanding and the advancing of scientific knowledge, method, theory and application across and within disciplines.
-Impact at the areas outside academia embraces all the diverse ways in which research-related knowledge and skills benefit individuals, organisations and nations.
+Academic impact refers to the contribution that research makes in shifting the understanding and advancing scientific knowledge, method, theory and application across and within disciplines.

+Impact reaching areas outside academia embraces all the diverse ways in which research-related knowledge and skills benefit individuals, organisations and nations.